Awais-cb/MyBlog/readme.md

 ## About MyBlog

-MyBlog is Laravel based web application/CMS with some minor bloggin feature new features comming soon
+MyBlog is Laravel based web application/CMS with some minor blogging features new features comming soon